 After turning herself in, Sledge was charged with larceny and released with a promise to appear in Norwalk Superior Court on Nov.
 12.

-Updated following publication to include new information from Berkshire Hathaway HomeServices New England Properties.
+Updated following publication to include new information from Berkshire Hathaway HomeServices New England Properties and Sledge.